ricardoquesada/ricardoquesada.github.io/content/posts/embroidery-international_tennis.md

 ![international_tennis](/images/international_tennis_frame.jpg)

-Even though this looks like an "easy" embroidery, the tricky part was the different pixel sizes:
+Even though this looks like an "easy" embroider, the tricky part was the different pixel sizes:

 ![international_tennis](/images/international_tennis_pixem.png)

 I used the "layers" features from Pixem, where one layer had one pixel size, and the other a smaller one.
 But in order to export the layers correctly I had to use some GIMP editing.

+I like the result: no puckering, clean, looks nice.

 *This post is 100% AI-free.*